thibaudledent/thibaudledent.github.io/_posts/2019-09-19-sort-json-by-node.md

 published: true
 ---

+Sometimes, when you need to compare different JSONs, it is useful to sort them by attribute to have a better diff.
+It is possible to do this quite simply with the `jq` command.
+All wrapped in a loop that looks for JSON files in a given folder, and the job is done!
+(PS: there is a way to simplify this command so that it is only one line long) ;-)

-A bash script to sort JSON files by attributes:
+My bash script to sort JSON files by attributes:

 ```bash
 #!/bin/bash